qemu/qemu/docs/interop/live-block-operations.rst

 (1) Directional: 'base' and 'top'.
 Given the simple disk image chain
     above, image [A] can be referred to as 'base', and image [B] as 'top'.
-(This terminology can be seen in in QAPI schema file, block-core.json.)
+(This terminology can be seen in the QAPI schema file, block-core.json.)

 (2) Relational: 'backing file' and 'overlay'.
 Again, taking the same